 Other monetary assets include your taxable investment accounts, retirement accounts, real estate investment funds, pensions, and cash value of life insurance policies.
 List these at their current market value.

-Monetary assets are more liquid, meaning they can more quickly be converted into cash with little to no loss in value.
+Monetary assets are more liquid, meaning they can convert them into cash more quickly with little to no loss in value.

-Tangible assets would include your largest assets that are part of your lifestyle.
+Tangible assets would include your most significant investments that are part of your lifestyle.

-These real estate assets are your primary home and other real estate you own, including vacation or second home, timeshares, land, and rental property.
+These real estate assets are your primary home and another real estate you own, including vacation or second home, timeshares, land, and rental property.
 Separate your primary home from the other real estate.